wp-plugins/woocommerce-pay-per-post/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Excluded WooCommerce default custom post types from adding PPP Meta Box on.
+* Added in field in settings for users to be able to exclude specific custom post types.

 = 1.4.1 =
 * Quick fix for the multiple select field for product ID.
 Add in nopaging=true.